metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Pivot table options](images/visualizations/pivot-table-options.png)

-We've assigned the fields `User → State` and `Product → Category` to table rows, and assigned the `Created At` field to generate our columns: the years 2016, 2017, and so on.
+We've assigned the fields `User → State` and `Created At` to table rows, and assigned the `Product -> Category` field to generate our columns: Doohickey, Gadget, and so on.
 We can drag and drop dimensions between the row and column buckets, and add aggregations to the table values bucket.
 For example, if we assign a field to the columns bucket, Metabase will pivot that field and render each unique value of that field as a column heading.

 You can put multiple fields in the "rows" and "columns" buckets, but note that the order of the fields changes how Metabase displays the table: each additional field will nest within the previous field.

 Where it makes sense, Metabase will automatically include subtotals for grouped rows.
-For example, as in the image above, because we've grouped our rows first by `State`, then by `Product->Category`, Metabase will list each `Product->Category` (like Gizmo) for each `State`, and aggregate the metric(s) for that subgroup.
-For orders placed in Wisconsin, Metabase would sum the count of orders for each category, and find the average order total across all product categories in that state.
+For example, as in the image above, because we've grouped our rows first by `State`, then by `Created At`, Metabase will list each year for each `State`, and aggregate the metric(s) for that subgroup.
+For orders placed in Wisconsin, Metabase would sum the count of orders for each category, and find the average annual order total in each product category in Wisconsin.

+To collapse a group on a pivot table, you can click on the minus (–) button next to the group's heading (or the plus (+) button to expand it).
+When you save a pivot table, Metabase will remember which groups were expanded and which were collapsed.

 ### Line, bar, and area charts